menu

 Diversity, Equity & Inclusion

-Percentage of Female Managers at the Domestic Life Insurance Group*1 (as of April 1, 2023)
+Percentage of female managers in the domestic group (as of April 1, 2024)

 Total Male Female % of female employees